apelegri/wechat-mini-program-wiki/README.md

 ### Template

-Template allows to define code snippet that you want to reuse multiple times in different files of your mini-program.
+Template allows to define code snippet you want to reuse several times in different files of your mini-program.

 WXML template item has its own scope and can only use data to pass in.